Noah-Houghton/Eldritch-Apocalypse/README.md

         1. Clear assignments
         1. Escort assignments
     1. SpecOps may also travel alongside the party at an additional food cost.
-1. Enemy response
-    1. The enemy factions each take their actions based on their level of Secrets.
-If an Enemy has a high Secrets level, they may make more informed decisions up to and including active sabotage of SpecOp missions.
-    1. Enemy actions include:
-        1. Fortify
-        1. Expand
-        1. Attack
-        1. Sabotage
-        1. Gather Secrets

 #### Tactical Map